slalom-saa/fit-stacks/documents/1. Design/overview.md

 # Design

-This section assumes that the project has had some form of business requirements analysis that have been captured and document well.
+This section assumes that someone in the business analyst role has elicited and documented the business requirements.
 There are two key inputs to serviced design:
 1. A logical domain model and accompanying dictionary
 2. Documented business processes as flow charts

-What we are interested in generating is a set of use cases and service contracts.
+In this phase, the business analyst and architect work together to build use cases and service contracts.

 ## Use Cases
 Use cases are derived from our business process flow charts.
 Let's look at the following